davidbroughsmyth/riscv-hdp/ex1/README.md

 spike pk count
 spike pk matmulti
 ```
-Since I have a https://milkv.io/duo, the programs are also tested on actual hardware
+Since I have a https://milkv.io/duo, the programs are also tested on actual risc-v hardware

 Using https://godbolt.org/ to show RISC-V assemble and execution:
 1. Hello: https://godbolt.org/z/zore9ffKW